Fire Rescue Operations

 Is a highly skilled team that responds to incidents involving elevation rescues both low and high-angle as well as Confined Space Rescue.
 The team is equipped with a dedicated vehicle that not only carries an array of rescue equipment but is equipped for off road rescues and operations.
 Although relatively self-contained, the team and the unit are supported by an engine company.

-- New Aquatics Aquatic Rescue Team
+- Aquatics Rescue Team

 Is a highly specialized team that is equipped with the full array of equipment for both surface and sub-surface operations.
 All divers meet CSA certification through an international agency.
 The team's training and abilities allows them to respond to various bodies of water and winter ice conditions.

 In addition to the fully equipped aquatics response unit, the team has two inflatable craft for rapid interventions and a rescue boat that serves as a dive platform for sustained dive operations.